pramnora/dotnet/README.md

 -----

-## Creating your first 'Hello, world!' dotnet program...
+## Creating your first 'Hello, world!' dotnet program...(without needed to type in any code)

--(**NOTE:** You don't need to actually type in any code here...; instead, the DotNet program itself will write the template: 'Hello, world!' code file for you.)-
+-(**NOTE:** You don't need to actually type in any code here...; instead, the DotNet program itself will write the template: 'Hello, world!' file for you.)-

 1> First, go to your desktop; and, there create a folder called: test...; this is being done so that you can...

   a> very quickly and easily find where the folder is whenever you want it
   b> so that all output files can be stored tidily inside of 'one' same folder